Saim Bugay

 Saim Bugay (1934–2008) was a Turkish sculptor.

 Life

 Early life and education

 He was born in 1934 in Mersin, Turkey.
 He attended the Istanbul State Fine Arts Academy from 1962 to 1967 and was educated in the studio of Şadi Çalık.

 Building experience in Europe

 Between 1969 and 1975 he traveled though Europe and took this opportunity to study and examine wood sculpture in the different countries he visited.
-In France on a state scholarship he ha master classes on tree sculptures.
+In France on a state scholarship he had master classes on tree sculptures.

 Teaching

 He taught at the Istanbul State Fine Arts Academy from 1975 till he retired in 2002.

 Death

 He died in 2008 in Istanbul and was buried in the Zincirlikuyu Cemetery.

 Works

 His first abstract sculptures which he made from working iron.
 In his tree sculptures he showed importance to a symmetric fetish or emblem.
 He conveyed different messages in his sculptures.
 He is considered to be one of the successful representatives of the middle class in this field.

 His works can be found in the İstanbul State Art and Sculpture Museum as well as in private collections in Turkey and abroad.